SS Arandora Star: Sinking

-What became Arandora Star's final voyage, was the transport of Italian and German internees, who had been detained under Defence Regulation 18B, as well as German prisoners of war to Canada.
-In Liverpool on 27–30 June, she embarked with 734 interned Italian men, 479 interned German men, 86 German prisoners of war, and 200 military guards, in addition to her crew of 174 officers and men.
-Her Master was Captain Edgar Wallace Moulton.
+The Arandora Star's final voyage involved the deportation of Italian and German internees, who had been detained under Defence Regulation 18B, as well as German prisoners of war to Canada.
+In Liverpool on 27–30 June, she embarked with 734 interned Italian men, 479 interned German men (including a number of Jewish refugees), 86 German prisoners of war, and 200 military guards, in addition to her crew of 174 officers and men.
+Her master was Captain Edgar Wallace Moulton.
 The ship was bound for St John's, Newfoundland, and her internees for Canadian internment camps.